lfades/cottz-flow-router-auth/README.md

 ```

 ### ready()
-returns true if there is no controller running
+returns true if there is no allow running
 ```js
 // Example
 Template.registerHelper('authReady', function () {